Chart Color Schemes

 Infrastructure

-Chiltern has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Chiltern has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-No changes can influence a region's performance more than alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that are expected to significantly impact the area.
-Notable projects include North East Rail Line Upgrade, Inland Rail Beveridge to Albury, Inland Rail - Tottenham To Albury, and Regional Housing Fund (Victoria).
-The following list details those projects considered most relevant.
+No infrastructure changes significantly influence a region's performance.
+AreaSearch has identified zero projects impacting this area.
+Notable initiatives include North East Rail Line Upgrade, Inland Rail Beveridge to Albury, Inland Rail - Tottenham To Albury, and Regional Housing Fund (Victoria).
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.